mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

 ---
-title: "Unit Testing"
+title: "Unit tests"
-heading: "Unit Testing at Mattermost"
+heading: "Unit tests at Mattermost"
 description: "Review our guidelines for unit testing for your Mattermost webapp, including a guide on how to do component testing."
 date: 2018-11-20T11:35:32-04:00
 weight: 5
 ---

-## Component and Utility files
+## Component and utility files

 The last required piece of building a webapp component is to test it.
 That can be done using the component testing framework described in this blog post: https://grundleborg.github.io/posts/react-component-testing-in-mattermost/.